Introduction

 Sometimes improvement is about removing, not adding.

-3. What am I already doing well that I’ll do MORE of?
+3. What am I already doing well that I will do MORE of?

-Identify what’s working and double down on it.
+Identify what is working and double down on it.

 What do players respond to?
 What makes sessions flow?
 What do parents appreciate?
 What energizes you?